 Report a concern

-In addition, Chester Diocese has arranged a telephone listening service which offers the chance for adult survivors of abuse to talk about their experiences in detail and in confidence with a sensitive listener.
-Further information on this service can be found here.
+For out-of-hours safeguarding advice, ring our partner organisation, Thirtyone:eight on 0303 003 1111.
+Thrityone:eight is an independent Christian charity that offers a telephone listening service for adult survivors of abuse to talk about their experiences in detail and in confidence with a sensitive listener.

-If you are seeking urgent advice, during out-of-hours, you should contact your local social services team or local police on 101 and alert the Diocesan Safeguarding Team as soon as possible and within 24 hours.
+If you are seeking urgent advice during out-of-hours, you should contact your local social services team or local police on 101 and alert the diocesan Safeguarding Team as soon as possible.

 Our policies and procedures

 The Diocese of Chester follows the House of Bishops' Policy and Practice Guidance.
 These are published by the Church of England and can be found here.